-- Cabs/taxis: Anywhere between 10% to 20% of the fare.
-For example, a good tip would be $2 on an $8 fare (easy to round up to a $10 bill) or approximately $5 or $6 on a $40 fare.
+- Taxis: Anywhere between 10 to 20 percent of the fare.
+For example, a good tip would be CA$2 on an CA$8 fare (easy to round up to a CA$10 bill) or approximately CA$5 orCA $6 on a CA$40 fare.

-- Bellman: $2 to $5 per bag.
+- Bellman: CA$2 to CA$5 per bag.

 - Concierge: Tipping the concierge is not usual, but if you are particularly pleased with your service, a tip at the end of your stay will no doubt be welcomed.

-- Coat check: $1 to $2 per coat.
+- Coat check: CA$1 to CA$2 per coat.